 Make sure your active pages have title tags and meta descriptions, proper header formatting (Does every page start with a Header 1?
 Are you using H2s and H3s properly?)

-This is one of my favorite ways to use sitemap data because it gives you a ‘look under the hood’ of your competitors’ content and website strategy.
+Going back to our sitemap data for a minute, this is one of my favorite ways to use a tool like Screaming Frog because it gives you a ‘look under the hood’ of your competitors’ content and website strategy.
+Especially when you combing this with a tool like SEMRush, you can get incredibly granular and insightful ideas to drive your content strategy.

 Are they auditing their site?
 Do they use on-page SEO best practices, clear URL structures, and intuitive organization?
 If not, you most certainly have a big opportunity to creep ahead of them in organic search by completing this work.